King Of Styles 2

-And during those embryonic stages of arcade rhythm games, in a pre-Twitter, pre-Discord age, driven by basic websites and BBS message boards, Ho was right.
+And during those embryonic stages of arcade rhythm games, in a pre-Facebook, pre-Twitter, pre-Discord age, driven by basic Web 1.0 sites and BBS message boards, Ho could not have been more correct.

-Just streets away from Las Vegas resides a Piccadilly Circus tourist staple, again with involvement from Family Leisure - the Trocadero, a Grade II building with a rich history of entertainment.
-Within that building resides one of the premier arcades in Europe; Funland.
+Just streets away from Las Vegas resided a Piccadilly Circus tourist staple, again with involvement from Family Leisure - the Trocadero, a Grade II-listed building with a rich history of entertainment.
+Within that building was one of the utmost premier arcades in Europe; Funland.

 Long gone were the entry-fees and statues of Sonic the Hedgehog— very few of the "futuractive" rides introduced by Sega remained.
 In their place, more arcade machines, bowling alley bars, and the expectation of clean, fun, family entertainment.

-Dance games were not really “family entertainment”.
-On peak days, hordes of young players would flock to the numerous cabinets - Dancing Stage, Pump It Up, Ez2Dancer - and the second King Of Styles tournament, which was now held at Funland.
+Dance games were not quite family entertainment.
+On peak days, hordes of players would flock to the numerous cabinets - Dancing Stage, Pump It Up, Ez2Dancer - and brought forth the second King Of Styles tournament, now held at Funland.

-Sponsored by community hub dancegames.com, King Of Styles 2 was held on the ubiquitous Dancing Stage Euromix, then still fairly new.
-Like the name suggests, this was all about freestyles, far more integral to those early generations.
+Sponsored by community hub dancegames.com, King Of Styles 2 was held on the ubiquitous Dancing Stage Euromix, then still fairly new to the world.
+As the name suggests, this was all about freestyles, far more integral to those early generations.

-Entrants came from all over the country, continent, and globe, with Italian, French, and Spanish players making their presence known.
+Entrants came from all over the country, continent, and world, with Italian, French, and Spanish players making their presence felt.
 This was a tournament to rival even the earlier Super Street Fighter II events at the Trocadero.

 Dong would eventually walk away with a 3rd place title.
 The winning routine, set to DJ Kazu’s Luv to Me, was performed by the inimitable London Ting, also famous for giving wise words of wisdom to not bang machines, as can be seen here.

-Donning a matching silver Pump-It-Up tracksuit for Stomp To My Beat, famed UK player Phil Moulson came second to Ting, and had his video posted under the title “Crazy white guy DDR” on Kazaa, and was subsequently robbed of his backpack.
+Donning a matching silver Pump-It-Up tracksuit for Stomp To My Beat, famed UK player Phil Moulson came second to Ting, and had the misfortune of having his backpack stolen and freestyle video subsequently posted under the title “Crazy white guy DDR” on Kazaa.

 Moulson would ultimately have the last laugh, however - he later reached the 2006 World Hip Hop Dance Championships in L.A. as part of UK dance group Pink Mafia.
-Not many other participants in KOS 2 can lay claim to such a feat.
+Not many other dance game players can lay claim to such a feat.

-And a specific special mention must also be made for the editor who chose to deploy early photoshop effects on a Pump-merch wearing London Ting, taking his freestyle ego down a peg-or-two through the medium of editing a low resolution .jpg images:
+And a specific special mention must also be made for the editor who chose to deploy early photoshop effects on a PIU-merch wearing London Ting, taking his freestyle ego down a peg or two through the medium of editing a low resolution .jpg images:

-King Of Styles 2 was another great tournament at the height of the early generation of dance and rhythm games… over the course of 2001, several more were held, even after an armed robbery at the Trocadero.
+King Of Styles 2 was another great tournament at the height of the early generation of dance and rhythm games.
+Over the course of 2001, several more were held, even in the shadow of antisocial behaviour and an armed robberies at an understaffed Trocadero.

-King Of Styles 2.5, held in January the following year, and was based around Pump It Up.
-It drew, quite possibly, the biggest crowd Funland ever saw, defiantly affirming the Korean game’s western popularity.
-But 2002 would also mark the point where many moved on — as a result, a bigger King Of Styles 3 would not follow.
+King Of Styles 2.5, held in January the following year, was now held on Andamiro’s Pump It Up.
+It drew quite possibly the biggest crowd Funland ever saw, defiantly affirming the Korean game’s western popularity.
+But 2002 would also mark a turning point — people moved on, the following King Of Styles 3 was not as big.

-The old days of western freestyle came to an end, as competitive DDR became more score-based for many.
-The UK’s playerbase in particular tailed off after the mid 2000s, as a result of poor official support from Konami, community infighting, and the passing of time.
+The days of western dance game freestyle came to an end, as competitive DDR became more score-based for many.
+The UK’s playerbase in particular tailed off after the mid 2000s, as a result of poor official support from Konami, community infighting, and the mere passing of time.

 A dedicated circle of players continued to play other games, including the aforementioned Pump It Up, at Funland.
-Amid long-running internal strife at its parent company, the arcade closed its doors for the final time on the 2nd, confirming its closure on the 4th.
+Amid long-running internal strife and money mismanagement at its parent company, the arcade closed its doors for the final time on 2nd July 2011, confirming its closure on the 4th.

-Funland’s unfortunate closure, the sorry demise of the Trocadero altogether, and the loss of epochal events like King Of Styles are things that should not be forgotten in arcade and gaming history.
+Funland’s unfortunate closure, the sorry demise of the Trocadero altogether, and the loss of epochal events like King Of Styles are ultimately things that should not be forgotten in arcade and gaming history, despite their end.
 Two opposing forces come into play here: community driven hype, and corporate failure.

 Many of the misgivings of the current UK scene’s remnants can be blamed on players suffering at the hands of big business.
 Yet, what persisted was a wonderful sense of community spirit, one sufficient enough to make a chance within the scene.